Making choices with increasing responsibility and social awareness, and cognitive development

 Children in the primary grades enter a stage of life brimming with wonder, awe, curiosity and energy.
 At Peninsula, children generally ages 5–9 are grouped in classrooms to enhance their social, emotional and cognitive development.
 Here they begin to exercise more independence and make choices within a more sophisticated framework of available activities.
-They can now choose exciting activities of interest to them outside the classroom, such as science in a lab, math in the math room, art, library, woodshop, clay, weaving, and music in their respective studios.
+They can now choose exciting activities of interest to them outside the classroom, such as science exploration, math enrichment in the math room, art, library, woodshop, clay, weaving, and music in their respective studios.

 In addition to abundant active free play throughout our beautiful campus, physical education on the playing fields or in the indoor playspace is provided.
 The first overnight camping trips are held, children take responsibility for work jobs in the broader school community, and daily class meetings become even more important in the development of each child and the class as a community.

 Academically, we consider skills in reading, writing, and math as vehicles to further intellectual curiosity and independence.
 Our teachers create dynamic learning experiences that focus on developing cognitive flexibility, social and cultural fluency, collaborative inquiry, precision of thought and persistence.
-Hence, the youngest children are taught the skills to learn how to read, opening the door to becoming more independent readers and learners.

 Peninsula's teachers are uniquely attuned to each child's intellectual development.
 Because children work at individual paces, teachers monitor progress and assess needs while engaging children with ideas and questions, encouraging and assisting each child to greater independence in their intellectual growth.

 Reading, writing and math are approached from a number of perspectives: they are woven into class projects and learning activities, and they are presented through games, manipulatives, and other experiential ways of learning both in the classroom and in the studios.